As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 Sam (The Red Robe) will be running a visible mending workshop where you can learn techniques to mend your favourite pieces of clothing.
 Sam designs and hand makes one of a kind festival jackets and accessories using vintage and repurposed fabrics and zero waste designs.
 Each piece is unique, and made in a sustainable way so that you can express yourself and have fun, whilst looking out for the environment!

 Start each day with ways to connect to yourself, the environment and one another, like yoga, meditation and singing groups.
+Take a look at what was on offer in 2024.
+More info about Septembersong 2025 coming soon!

 Seasonal Meditation